 Foster Self-Development, Learning and Discovery

 Many employees want to be responsible for their own careers, paths and development.
+Social networks provide a great vehicle for learning and professional development.
 Social networks provide a basis for comparison, a time for self-development, reflection and thought.
 Employees can compare their careers, interests and activities with their peers, learning more about the opportunities that may be available within the organization and hopefully driving them to want to do more and work harder to get there.

 Create, Elevate and Foster Organizational Culture